shibatas/fcc-voting-app/notepad.md

 ### TO DO
-    * Option to vote a new option (logged in user)
+* Option to vote a new choice (logged in user)
 * Restrict to one vote per IP address or user

 ### Tutorials: